Victor Papanek: Teaching

 Throughout most of his career, Papanek taught design courses.
 He was an associate professor and the Head of the Department of Product Design in the School of Design at North Carolina State College (1962).
-Additionally, Papanek taught at the Ontario College of Art, the Rhode Island School of Design, Purdue University, the California Institute of the Arts (where he was dean), Kansas City Art Institute (from 1976–1981), University of Kansas (J.L.
+Additionally, Papanek taught at the Ontario College of Art, the Rhode Island School of Design, Purdue University, the California Institute of the Arts (where he was dean), Kansas City Art Institute (from 1976 to 1981), University of Kansas (J.L.
 Constant Professor of Architecture and Design, 1982–1998), and other places in North America, Europe and elsewhere.

 Death and legacy

-He died on January 10, 1998, in Lawrence, Kansas, aged 74.
+Papanek died on January 10, 1998, in Lawrence, Kansas, aged 74.

 The Victor J Papanek Social Design Award was created as a joint venture between the Papanek Foundation, the University of Applied Arts Vienna, the Museum of Arts and Design and the Austrian Cultural Forum, to give an award to designed “projects that upheld Papanek’s vision of environmental and/or social responsibility”.

 In 2015, the Parsons School of Design and the Victor Papanek Foundation of the University of Applied Arts Vienna held a symposium and exhibition, How Things Don’t Work: The Dreamspace of Victor Papanek.

 In 2018–2021, the Vitra Design Museum and the Victor Papanek Foundation of the University of Applied Arts Vienna held a posthumous solo exhibition, Victor Papanek: The Politics of Design.